dracula/zsh/README.md

 > A dark theme for [ZSH](http://zsh.org).
 This version displays the full path and removes an unnecessary space.

+So basically it's just like the following screenshot but with the full path.
+Get it?
+Pretty straighforward.
 ![Screenshot](https://draculatheme.com/assets/img/screenshots/zsh.png)

 ## Install